Second Battle of Târgu Frumos

 The Second Battle of Târgu Frumos was a military engagement primarily between the Wehrmacht and Red Army forces in May 1944, near Iași, Romania.
 The battle was the main engagement of the Târgu Frumos Operation, and is often referred simply as the Battle of Târgu Frumos.

-Military historian David Glantz claims the battle was part of what he termed First Jassy-Kishinev Offensive, resulted from a Stavka order to the forces of the 2nd & 3rd Ukrainian Fronts to commence a coordinated invasion of Romania.
-It was directed towards Iași with a secondary objective of establishing bridgeheads across the Prut river.
+Military historian David Glantz claims the battle was part of the First Jassy-Kishinev Offensive, which resulted from a Stavka order to the forces of the 2nd & 3rd Ukrainian Fronts to commence a coordinated invasion of Romania.
+The offensive was directed towards Iași, with a secondary objective of establishing bridgeheads across the Prut River.

-The battle was only briefly described by Soviet historians.
+The battle of Târgu-Frumos was only briefly described by Soviet historians.
 Recently, Russian historians have begun describing this as a distinct battle.
 For example, the four volume Great Patriotic War (1998) prepared for the Russian Federation states:

 Thus, during the Târgu-Frumos operation, the 2nd Ukrainian Front's forces tried unsuccessfully to complete a deep penetration of the enemy's defense and reach the territory between the Prut & Siret Rivers.
 By order of the Stavka, they themselves went over to the defensive along existing lines on 6 May....
 The several attempts by the 3rd Ukrainian Front's armies to conduct attacks from their Dnestr bridgeheads & seize new bridgeheads also led to nothing.